 Now here’s where the story gets personal.
 I had read Robinson’s essay during a break from summer school English class, when my teacher told us that for bonus marks, we could write a letter to an author of our choice (living or dead; you could write to Shakespeare or Tennessee Williams if you liked).
 I was one of two students to do so (the other student chose William S. Burroughs) and decided to write a letter to Robinson, specifically, a reply to “Rah, Rah R.A.H!”
 I forget exactly what I wrote about, but it was good enough to get an A+ and after sitting down and looking at it for a while, I said to myself “You know what?
 This is also good enough to send.”
 So I did.
 Two months or so later…there came a letter with the return address of Tottering-on-the-Brink, British Columbia.
 Never heard of that place, who sent this?
 Well, it turns out Spider Robinson had also thought the letter was good enough…for a reply!
 And what impressed me the most is that, as my father told me, “he wrote to you as an adult” not a teenager, much less a student.
 It was an act of kindness and respect I will never forget, as well as a learning moment in how to approach people.

 What can us, Spider’s fans, provide other than heartfelt messages of consolation during this tragic time?
 In “Rah, Rah R.A.H!”
-Spider said that if you truly want to honor Heinlein’s memory, you should give blood, as much as you can, and that’s what you should do as well.
+Spider said that if you truly want to honor Heinlein’s memory, you should give blood as regularly as you and that’s what you can do as well to honor the memory of Jeanne and Terri.
 Cancer patients are always need of transfusions due to the side effects of chemotherapy, and some need them more than others due to the type of cancer and how it affects the body and the production of blood cells.
 If you haven’t signed up to be a bone marrow donor, do so; if you aren’t eligible to be one, get as many people as you know who are to sign up for the registry.
 If you plan to have kids, also plan to have the umbilical cord donated for stem cell therapy.
 Donate to local cancer charities, and participate in walks, runs, and other sporting events to raise funds or sponsor those who are participating.
 Do everything you can to be a friend and a helping hand…even to people who have no clue you exist.
 Be the sort of good man Spider Robinson was to me more than twenty years ago.

 And never lose your sense of humour.